-- Hepatitis C virus is an RNA virus in the flavivirus.
-It has a very simple genome, consisting of just three structural and five nonstructural genes. - Hepatitis C is an insidious disease in that it does not usually cause a clinically evident acute illness.
-Instead, its first manifestation (in 25% of those infected) may be the presence of smoldering chronic hepatitis that may ultimately lead to liver failure.
-Its transmission is less well understood than for hepatitis A, B, and D. - Hepatitis C was the major cause of post-transfusion hepatitis until a serologic test for screening blood donors was developed.
+Hepatitis C virus is an RNA virus in the flavivirus.
+It has a very simple genome, consisting of just three structural and five nonstructural genes.
+Hepatitis C is an insidious disease in that it does not usually cause a clinically evident acute illness.
+Instead, its first manifestation (in 25% of those infected) may be the presence of smoldering chronic hepatitis that may ultimately lead to liver failure it's more likely to enter directly into chronic-stage hepatitis.
+Its transmission is less well understood than for hepatitis A, B, and D.

+• Hepatitis C was the major cause of post-transfusion hepatitis until a serologic test for screening blood donors was developed. the method of transmission is unknown but it's thought to be through blood transfusion.

-- The transmission of hepatitis C by blood is well documented: indeed, until screening blood for transfusions was introduced, it caused the great majority of cases of post-transfusion hepatitis. - Hepatitis C may be sexually transmitted but to a much lesser degree than hepatitis B. - Needle sharing accounts for up to 40% of cases.
-In the United States, 3.5 million people (1.8%) have antibody to hepatitis C. - Screening of donor blood for antibody has reduced posttransfusion hepatitis by 80-90%. - Other individuals considered at risk for hepatitis C are chronic hemodialysis patients and spouses.
+• The transmission of hepatitis C by blood is well documented: indeed, until screening blood for transfusions was introduced, it caused the great majority of cases of post-transfusion hepatitis although there are other ways for it to be transmitted, in Egypt for instance, individuals are HCV+ even though they haven't received any blood transfusion or come in contact with contaminated blood(FYI chatGPT says that the high prevalence of HCV in Egypt is mainly attributed to unsafe medical practices during historical public health campaigns).
+Dialysis is thought to be another route of transmission.

+Hepatitis C may be sexually transmitted but to a much lesser degree than hepatitis B.

+Needle sharing accounts for up to 40% of cases.
+In the United States, 3.5 million people (1.8%) have antibody to hepatitis C.

+Screening of donor blood for antibody has reduced post- transfusion hepatitis by 80-90%.

+• Other individuals considered at risk for hepatitis C are chronic hemodialysis patients and spouses doing dialysis for HCV- patient on the same machine of HCV+ without proper control and hygiene measures leads to infection, even if the machine was properly cleaned(15-20mins between patients), there's still a high risk of infection.

-- The incubation period of hepatitis C averages 6-12 weeks. - The infection is usually asymptomatic or mild and anicteric but results in a chronic carrier state in up to 85% of adults of patients. - The average time from infection to the development of chronic hepatitis is 10-18 yrs. - Cirrhosis and hepatocellular carcinoma are late sequelae of chronic hepatitis.
+The incubation period of hepatitis C averages 6-12 weeks.
+The infection is usually asymptomatic or mild and anicteric but results in a chronic carrier state in up to 85% of adults of patients.

+The average time from infection to the development of chronic hepatitis is 10-18 yrs.

+• Cirrhosis and hepatocellular carcinoma are late sequelae of chronic hepatitis.